Xenophobia in the United States

-Xenophobia (from Ancient Greek ξένος (xénos) 'strange, foreign, alien', and φόβος (phóbos) 'fear') is the fear or hatred of any cultural group in the United States which is perceived as being foreign or strange or un-American.
-It expresses a conflict between an ingroup and an outgroup and may manifest in suspicion by the one of the other's activities, and beliefs and goals.
-It includes a desire to eliminate their presence, and fear of losing national, ethnic, or racial identity.
+Xenophobia in the United States is the fear or hatred of any cultural group in the United States that is perceived as being foreign or strange or un-American.
+It expresses a conflict between an ingroup and an outgroup and may manifest as suspicion by one of the other's activities, and beliefs and goals.
+It includes a desire to eliminate their presence, and fear of losing national, ethnic, or racial identity and is often closely linked to racism and discrimination.

+This has resulted in discriminatory laws, such as the internment of Japanese Americans during World War II, restrictions on immigration policies and other actions including violence.

+Anti-Catholic xenophobia

+During the 1700s and 1800s, many states in the United States allowed non-citizens to vote.
+Anti-Irish Catholic sentiment and anti-German Catholic sentiment following the War of 1812 and intensifying again in the 1840s lead many states, particularly in the Northeast, to amend their constitutions to prohibit non-citizens from voting.
+States that banned non-citizen voting during this time included New Hampshire in 1814, Virginia in 1818, Connecticut in 1819, New Jersey in 1820, Massachusetts in 1822, Vermont in 1828, Pennsylvania in 1838, Delaware in 1831, Tennessee in 1834, Rhode Island in 1842, Illinois in 1848, Ohio and Maryland in 1851, and North Carolina in 1856.

+California gold rush

+In the years of 1849 and 1850 Chileans were particularly targeted by Anglos during the California gold rush.
+Anti-Chilean violence stated in the mines but spread later to the towns and cities.

 Know-Nothing Party, 1854-1856

 The Know Nothing party was a nativist political party in the mid-1850s.
-It carried many state and local elections in 1864-55, but failed to pass major laws and suddenly collapsed.
+It carried many state and local elections in 1854-1855, but failed to pass major laws and suddenly collapsed.